dvargas92495/constancy.fund/README.md

 1. `/migrations` - Has all data migrations we've ever run locally and on production.
 1. `/public` - Has all of the public assets for our app.
 We may or may not want to move these within `/app` one day.
 1. `/scripts` - Helper scripts to assist with various functions not captured by build tools.
-1. `/server` - The entry point for our web app, to be one day moved to within `/app`.
 1. `/tests` - Has all of our contract and unit tests

 The application's logic is all contained within the `/app` directory.
 This directory is further subdivided by the following directories: